mutovkin/go-salesforce/HTTP_CLIENT_CONFIG.md

 ## Overview

-The Salesforce Go client now supports custom HTTP client configuration, allowing you to:
+The Salesforce Go client now supports custom HTTP transport layer configuration, allowing you to:

-1. **Provide a custom `http.Client`** - Full control over HTTP client settings including timeouts, TLS configuration, connection pooling, etc.
+1. **Provide a custom `http.RoundTripper`** - Lower-level control over HTTP request/response cycle
-2. **Provide a custom `http.RoundTripper`** - Lower-level control over HTTP request/response cycle
+    - `http.RoundTripper` can be layered to allow for logging, observability, etc layers for each request
-3. **Use default HTTP client** - Sensible defaults are provided when no custom configuration is specified
+2. **Use default HTTP client** - Sensible defaults are provided when no custom configuration is specified

 ## Usage Examples